RobHofmann/HomeAssistant-PhilipsAndroid2014/README.md

  - https://community.home-assistant.io/t/philips-android-tv-component/17749/62 (CREDITS GO 100% TO THIS GUY)

 ## HACS
-This component will be submitted to be added to HACS asap.
+This component is added to HACS default repository list.

 ## Custom Component Installation
 !!!
 PLEASE NOTE !!!: Don't use this method if you are using HACS.